roeszler/reabook/README.md

 ---

 ## 1. Project Purpose
-ReaBook (the Site) is the scaffold of a real estate advertising site used to present the deployment of an appointment booking system (the App) using a Full Stack Frameworks.
+ReaBook (the Site) is a framework for a real estate advertising site used to present the deployment of an appointment booking system (the App) using the [Django](https://www.djangoproject.com/) Full Stack Framework.

+### Professional Development
-A primary personal focus of this project has been to learn to integrate agile processes, database functionality and form part of a larger professional portfolio.
-As a student I decided to extend myself into a scope larger than was required for portfolio project 4.
-This was done to practice, test and increase the depth of my experience in planning, design and implementation of full stack solutions.
+A primary focus of this project has been to practice, test theories and increase the depth of my experience in planning, design and implementation of full stack solutions.
+As a student developer, I decided to take the opportunity to extend myself into a scope larger than was required for the [Code Institutes](https://codeinstitute.net/) portfolio project 4.

+From this process, I am more fluent and comfortable with the implementation of the agile processes, database design and management, debugging and deployment.
+I am pleased to include the Reabook project to form part of my larger professional portfolio.

 ### Database Functionality
-At the time of release, the site is deployed via the [Heroku](https://www.heroku.com/platform) platform at https://reabook.herokuapp.com/.
+At the time of release, the site is deployed via the [Heroku](https://www.heroku.com/platform) platform at [reabook.herokuapp.com](https://reabook.herokuapp.com/).
 Here users can:
 * Select and submit requests to attend store owner users arranged viewing times for properties listed for sale or rent.
     > Main nav > Book > (login) > Reabook Viewings